-Calla Lily Care
+Calla Lily Garden Care

 Once the calla lilies have started to grow in the garden it is time to start caring for them.
 The calla lily is a hardy plant with very little needs but there are some soil and nutritional amendments you might want to consider.
-Remember, just because calla lilies are sometimes considered weeds in their country of origin, it does not mean that callas will automatically love your backyard!
+Remember, just because calla lilies are sometimes considered weeds in their country of origin, it does not mean that callas hardy anywhere and will automatically love your backyard!
 However, if you give your calla lilies a little extra time and effort the result will show immediately with lots of beautiful flowers stretching up from the healthy plant.

 Calla Lily Care – Watering

-The calla lily is originally found in tropical marshlands, which means it is a very thirsty plant that will not tolerate dry periods or neglect from the gardener.
+The calla lily was originally found in tropical marshlands, which means it is a very thirsty plant that will not tolerate dry periods or neglect from the gardener.
 Either water the plant regularly, especially during those hot summer days, or plant the calla lily where it can get lots of water without having to be in wet soil.
 If there is a small pond in your garden it will be perfect to plant calla lilies close to it - just remember that it needs to get to the water, since an artificial pond is not automatically in contact with the earth surrounding it.
 If this simple request of the calla lily is fulfilled, it will fill your garden, guaranteed.

 Calla Lily Care – Nutrition